 Soon Edward and Alfred, and then Æthelred also fled to Normandy.
 In February 1014, Æthelred returned to the throne following the death of Sweyn.

 Æthelred died in 1016, succeeded by Edward’s half-brother Alfred Ironside, who kept fighting Swey’s son Cnut.
 Edmund died in the November of the same month and Cnut became King.

 Edward again went into exile and his mother Emma married Cnut in 1017.

-King Edward was called the confessor to differentiate him from the King Edward the Martyr and due to his reputation as a saint who did not embrace martyrdom.
+King Edward was called the confessor to differentiate him from King Edward the Martyr due to his reputation as a saint who did not embrace martyrdom.

 Edward had no intentions of creating a personal power base and in 1050-50 he reduced his navy fleet and paid off the foreign ships, and he abolished the tax required to pay for these ships.

-Westminster Abbey was the first Romanesque church of in England was the major building project during King Edward’s rule.
-It was commenced between 1042 and 1052, consecrated on December 1065 and completed in 1090 after the death of King Edward.
+Westminster Abbey was the first Romanesque church in England and was the major building project during King Edward’s rule.
+It was commenced between 1042 and 1052, consecrated on December 1065, and completed in 1090 after the death of King Edward.